rynstwrt/rMatrix-Firmware/README.md

 Released under the Creative Commons Attribution-NonCommercial-ShareAlike (CC-BY-NC-SA) license.

 - This firmware can be modified and distributed.
-- This firmware and your modifications can NOT be used for commerical purposes.
+- This firmware and your modifications can NOT be used for commercial purposes.
 - Any modifications MUST be released under the same license.